hkirk/swtafp-slides/slides/05/efficiency.md

 ## Recursion

 * We use recursion to do loops
+    * simplicity
+    * where no HoF works
-* This can blow the stack
+* This can blow the stack, because:
     * recursive call creates a new stack frame

 !["Recursion"](./img/recursion.jpg "Recusion") <!-- .element style="height: 200px;" -->